 Another futuristic material is self-cleaning textiles.
 Self-cleaning textiles are made of materials that can clean themselves, meaning that you don’t have to wash them – they take care of it themselves.

 As you can see, some amazing futuristic materials are being used in fashion right now.
+As you can witness, the realm of fashion is currently embracing extraordinary futuristic materials, giving rise to remarkable concepts of futuristic umbrellas through a fusion of innovation and creativity.
 But where is futuristic fashion heading and what will fashion designers create for the next big futuristic trend?
 We’ll find out!